School of Graduate Studies Academic Requirements

 There are some grading schemes in the School of Graduate Studies that have important policy implications.
 They are:

-Grades of I should only be assigned for letter-graded and Pass/No Pass courses for extenuating circumstances and only when a student fails to complete a small segment of the course.
+Grades of I can only be assigned for letter-graded and Pass/No Pass courses for extenuating circumstances and only when a student who is passing the course fails to complete a small, evaluative segment of the course.
 Students may not sit in the same course in a later semester to complete the work required for the original course.
-All work for the incomplete grade must be made up and the change of grade recorded in the Student Information System (SIS) by the date specified by the instructor, but no later than the last day of class in the semester following the one in which the I grade was received.
-Grade changes received after that date must be accompanied by a petition signed by both the advisor and the chair of the department indicating the reason for the late change and must be approved by the Deputy Provost.
-If the student cannot complete the work by the end of the following semester, he or she must petition for an extension which must be endorsed by the instructor, explain the reasons why the work has not been completed, and include a new date for completion.
-Students will be allowed only one extension of no more than one additional semester to complete the work for an I grade.
-Unresolved Incomplete grades will remain permanently on the student’s academic record, if the work is not made up by the designated deadline.
-A student who has a permanent Incomplete for a required course must retake the course in a later term.
+All work for the incomplete grade must be made up and the change of grade recorded in the Student Information System (SIS) by the date specified by the instructor, but no later than the 11th week of class in the semester following the one in which the I grade was received.

 Pass/No Pass (P/NP)